 Harris became the technical supervisor of the Arts and Crafts Division of the Works Projects Administration (WPA) in San Antonio in 1939.
 As a conservationist, Harris was a charter member and president of the San Antonio Conservation Society as well as the co-founder of Night in Old San Antonio (NIOSA).
 Her home, on the grounds next to Mission San Jose, still stands and serves as a reminder of her efforts to preserve the San Antonio missions as Manager of San Jose Mission State Park.

 After the purchase of her Port Aransas house at 620 E. Avenue B in 1937, Aline B. Carter commissioned her friend Ethel Wilson Harris to construct a small chapel on the high dune to the south.
 A decade earlier in 1925, Harris had built an observatory on the roof of Aline’s home in downtown San Antonio.
 Additionally, Harris converted Aline’s home library into a small chapel with arched ceilings and furnished it with chairs built by her husband Arthur Harris.
-The chapel in Port Aransas would also feature an arched ceiling and simple design.
+The chapel design in Port Aransas is that of an irregular convex hexagon design.
+It would also feature an arched ceiling and a window on each wall.
+Aline wanted the chapel to fit atop the sand dune in both a proportional and complementary fashion.
 There it was to be a sanctuary for islanders after the devastating 1919 Hurricane destroyed most religious buildings.
 In keeping with that spirit, the chapel design was simple and universal.
 As a source of inspiration and meditation for all, Aline desired white stucco walls.

 Harris fulfilled these aims largely by herself over the course of many months of construction and transport.
 Aline’s son, Frank Carter, recalled the arduous process of collecting building materials.
 The Carter family gathered the flagstone from the Hill Country.
 Other materials were brought by Harris.
 Frank noted “[t]he woman [Ethel Wilson Harris] that put [the flagstone] in…she practically did it by herself.
 She could throw a fifty pound sack of cement over her shoulder and take off like a mule.”